-An interfaith service will be held at the Chapel Monday evening at 7:20pm.
+A brief interfaith service will be held at the Chapel Thursday evening at 7:20pm.

 We encourage units to foster daily mindfulness in some form, such as a mealtime grace and/or a nightly group reflection activity before Lights Out.